schildsolutions/postalcodes/README.md

-# go-german-postalcodes
+# postalcodes 🇩🇪

-This Go library is build to make working with postal codes simply.
+This Go library is build to make working with *german* postal codes easy.

 ## Where do I get the data from?